Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Wh-what is the meaning of this?!”
 Teacher Minion demands.
 “Give me back my students!”

 Witch Minion leans back coolly onto her broom, exuding a uniquely witchy form of sensuality that is fully inhibited by the borderline cartoony proportions of her black and white ether body.
 “No can do, teach!
 As a matter of fact I’m certain we’ll be spooking the living heck out of your pupils.
-That is how a holiday becomes infamous, you know.”
+That is how a holiday becomes infamous, you know!” she says this with a wink as she gently floats up and down on her broom.

 Both Teapot and Legionary Minion share a wearied, disgusted glance.
 They’re both wondering just why the hell all of this is so important.